datactive/bigbang/index.md

 ### Publications
 These academic publications use BigBang as part of their methods:

+- Becker, Christoph., ten Oever, Niels, and Riccardo Nanni.
+2022 “The standardisation of lawful interception technologies in the 3GPP: interrogating 5G and surveillance amid US-China competition“, TPRC2022, Washington DC https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4167105
 - Benthall, Sebastian.
 2015.
 “Testing Generative Models of Online Collaboration with BigBang.”
 In , 182–89. https://conference.scipy.org/proceedings/scipy2015/sebastian_benthall.html.
 - Doty, Nick.
 2015.
 “Reviewing for Privacy in Internet and Web Standard-Setting.”
 In Security and Privacy Workshops (SPW), 2015 IEEE, 185–192.
-IEEE.
+IEEE. https://ieeexplore.ieee.org/document/7163224/
 - Milan, Stefania, and Niels ten Oever.
 2017.
 “Coding and Encoding Rights in Internet Infrastructure.”
 Internet Policy Review 6 (1)
 - ten Oever, Niels.
 2018.
 “Productive Contestation, Civil Society, and Global Governance: Human Rights as a Boundary Object in ICANN.”
 Policy & Internet, June. https://doi.org/10.1002/poi3.172.
 - ten Oever, Niels.
-Forthcoming. “‘This Is Not How We Imagined It’ -  Technological Affordances, Economic Drivers and the Internet Architecture Imaginary.”
-New Media & Society.
+2021. “‘This Is Not How We Imagined It’ -  Technological Affordances, Economic Drivers and the Internet Architecture Imaginary.”
+New Media & Society. https://journals.sagepub.com/doi/full/10.1177/1461444820929320
 - ten Oever, N., Milan, S., & Beraldo, D. (2020).
 Studying Discourse in Internet Governance through Mailing-list Analysis.
 In D. L. Cogburn, L. DeNardis, N. S. Levinson, & F. Musiani (Eds.), Research Methods in Internet Governance.
-Cambridge, MA: MIT Press.
+Cambridge, MA: MIT Press. https://direct.mit.edu/books/oa-monograph/4936/chapter/625914/Studying-Discourse-in-Internet-Governance-through

 ### License
 MIT, see LICENSE for its text.
 This license may be changed at any time according to the principles of the project [Governance](https://github.com/datactive/bigbang/wiki/Governance).